forma-cloud/FormaCloud/README.md

 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/forma-cloud/FormaCloud/main/optima/uninstall.sh)"
 ```

-Enter the region where the stacks will be deleted (e.g. us-west-2): us-east-1
+Enter the region name where the stacks will be deleted;
+Choose whether you want to uninstall it for the whole organization;
-Enter a list of regions where you want to disable Optima SavingBot (e.g. us-west-2 us-east-1): us-west-2 us-east-1
+Enter a list of regions where you want to disable Optima SavingBot;

 Sample output:

 ```
-Enter the region where the stacks will be created (e.g. us-west-2): us-east-1 Enter a list of regions where you want to enable Optima SavingBot (e.g. us-west-2 us-east-1): us-west-2 us-east-1 Deleting the StackSet instances for the member accounts...
+Enter the region where the stacks will be deleted (e.g. us-west-2): us-east-1 Do you want to uninstall it for the whole organization (Y/N)? y Enter a list of regions where you want to disable Optima SavingBot (e.g. us-west-2 us-east-1): us-west-2 us-east-1 Deleting the StackSet instances for the member accounts...
 ...
 Waiting for the above operation to finish...